Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Results

-The light cone analysis can be extended to QAOA circuits beyond the single layer up to the near-linear window \emph{ $p=\Theta(\frac{n}{\ln n})$}, making the exponential feasibility separation \emph{depth-robust}.
+The light-cone analysis can be extended to QAOA circuits beyond the single layer in overlap-controlled sublinear-depth regimes.
+In the one-dimensional nearest-row geometry, the clean asymptotic condition is \(p=o(n/\ln n)\), with constant-fraction \(n/\ln n\) windows depending on the prefactors in the corrected exponent.
 For commuting, \(r\)-local diagonal costs, the Heisenberg light cone at depth \(p\) is confined to the radius-\(p\) neighborhood in the interaction hypergraph.
 Projectors enforcing one-hot per row therefore depend on only \(O(p)\) (or \(O(\Delta^{p})\)) degrees of freedom.
 Where $\Delta^{p}$ upper-bounds the size of the radius-$p$ neighborhood of a vertex in a degree-$\Delta$ interaction hypergraph induced by the light-cone growth after $p$ layers.
 Using a special case of Finner/Hölder inequality on dependency graphs\cite{Finner1992} developed in Sec. \ref{app:fixed_p}, we obtain the following theorem.

-\begin{theorem}[Exponential separation at constant/linear depth] Let $N=n^2$ and $p=\alpha n$.
-Consider $p$–layers of the generic QAOA with X mixer and diagonal $H_C$. \begin{enumerate} \item[(A)] \textbf{1D rows, nearest–row coupling.} For any fixed $\alpha\in(0,1)$,
+\begin{theorem}[Exponential separation at constant/sublinear depth] Let $N=n^2$ and $p=\alpha_n n$, where $\alpha_n\in(0,1)$ may depend on $n$.
+Consider $p$–layers of the generic QAOA with X mixer and diagonal $H_C$.
+Let $E_i$ denote the event that row $i$ is one--hot, and let $S_i(p)$ denote the depth-$p$ row light cone of $E_i$.
+Define the row light-cone overlap number